rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 >**Important:** When leveraging node selectors and node affinity, note the following:
 >
->- If both nodeSelector and nodeAffinity are specified, both must be satisfied for the Pod to be scheduled onto a node.
+>- If both `nodeSelector` and `nodeAffinity` are specified, both must be satisfied for the `Pod` to be scheduled onto a node.
->- If you specify multiple matchExpressions associated with a single nodeSelectorTerms, then the Pod can be scheduled onto a node only if all the matchExpressions are satisfied.
+>- If you specify multiple `matchExpressions` associated with a single `nodeSelectorTerms`, then the `Pod` can be scheduled onto a node only if all the `matchExpressions` are satisfied.

 <br/>

-- Pre-Migration RKE1 Windows cluster Linux-only deployment targeting RKE1 Linux worker nodes:
+- Pre-migration RKE1 Windows cluster Linux-only deployment targeting RKE1 Linux worker nodes:

 ```yml
 apiVersion: apps/v1